 In contrast, the Vale of York is a farming area with cereals and the Yorkshire Dales are important for sheep farming.
 The Dales, North York Moors and cities such as York and Durham are also important for tourism.

 The area's western and eastern boundaries are the main influence on its climate.
 The high altitude of the Pennines creates an environment that is frequently cool, dull and wet, but the Pennines also cast a 'rain shadow' across the area through the shelter they afford from the prevailing westerly winds.
 The North Sea exerts a moderating control on coastal districts where, especially, it can keep summer conditions relatively cool.

 Select a UK regional climate:

-Mean annual temperatures depend very much on altitude and, to some extent, proximity to the coast.
+Mean annual temperatures depend strongly on altitude, with a decrease of about 0.5 °C for each 100 metres increase in altitude, and, to some extent, proximity to the coast.
 The coldest waters around the UK are found off NE England with sea surface temperatures varying from about 5 °C in winter to 13 °C in summer (compared to a range of 8 °C to 18 °C off SW England).
-This, coupled with extensive areas of upland, leads to a prevailing coolness with mean annual temperatures typically in the range of 8.5 °C to 9.5 °C in the lower parts.
-Over the UK, mean annual temperatures range from about 7 °C in the Shetlands to over 11 °C in Cornwall and the Channel Islands.
+This, coupled with extensive areas of upland, means that temperatures, relative to elsewhere in England, are generally cool throughout the year.
+In the low-lying areas, mean annual temperatures over the region range from around 8.5 °C to around 10 °C. Over the UK, mean annual temperatures range from about 7 °C in the Shetlands to over 11 °C in Cornwall and the Channel Islands.

-The variation of mean daily maximum and minimum temperatures month by month, together with the highest and lowest temperatures recorded, is shown for Durham and Sheffield.
+The variation of mean daily maximum and minimum temperatures month by month, together with the highest and lowest temperatures recorded, is shown for Durham and Leeming.

 The number of hours of bright sunshine is controlled by the length of day and by cloudiness.
 The day is shortest in December and longest in June and so in general December is the dullest month and May, June or July the sunniest.